mozilla/autolander/README.md

 ## Configuration

 Create configuration if needed.
-Copy the template config file to the environment (development/production), and fill in the keys.
+Copy the template config file to the environment (development or production), and fill in the keys.
+An example config/production.js file already exists which uses environment defines - this is useful for deploying to a server which already has these defined.
 Ask me if you need development keys.
 ```
 cp config/development.js.tpl config/development.js
-// Or, if testing/running in production:
-cp config/development.js.tpl config/production.js
 ```